johanneshaertel/CSSE_23_24/README.md

 encouraged to us the [gitpython](https://gitpython.readthedocs.io/en/stable/tutorial.html) library.
 The library is already added the recent [environment.yml](environment.yml).
 See an [example](session03/src/example_gitpython.py) from session 3.

-**The submission requires the script to compute the CSV file and the CSV file.**
+**The submission requires the script to compute the metrics and the CSV or line-delimited JSON file.
+Deadline for the assignments: 21 June 2024**